 Zipper Pouch Tutorial | Sewing a Zipper Pouch

 • 12 inch nylon zipper

-Zipper Pouch Instructions:
+Lined Zipper Pouch Tutorial Instructions:

-Zipper Pouch Step 1: Start by cutting your fabric.
+Step 1: Start by cutting your fabric.
 You will cut 2 pieces of your main fabric, lining fabric, and batting.
 Each piece needs to be 8 x 10 inches.

 Zipper Pouch Tutorial | Sewing a Zipper Pouch

-Zipper Pouch Step 2: Next, we’re going to layer our fabric and attach the zipper.
+Step 2: Next, we’re going to layer our fabric and attach the metal zipper.
 First, lay down one piece of batting.
 Second, lay one piece of main fabric right side up on top of the batting.
 Third, lay the zipper right side down along the top edge.
 (Your zipper will be longer than the fabric.
 We’ll cut off the excess later.)
 Fourth, lay one piece of lining fabric right side down making sure to line up the edge with the edge of the zipper.
 Pin the zipper in place.

+Zipper Pouch Tutorial | Sewing a Zipper Pouch